brinssi28/brinssi28/README.md

 - 👋 Hi, I’m @brinssi28
-- 👀 I’m statistical engineer and data analysis in
+- 👀 I’m statistical engineer and data analysis
 - 🌱 I’m currently forging my skills in this field
 - 💞️ I’m looking to improve my knowledge
 - 📫 How to reach me Alaaedinbrinssi28@gmail.com